pyeventsourcing/esdbclient/README.md

 EventStoreDB supports two kinds of subscriptions: "catch-up" subscriptions and "persistent" subscriptions.

+You can subscribe to receive events from all streams, or from a single stream.

+Subscriptions can be filtered.

 ### Catch-up subscriptions

 Catch-up subscriptions are simply a streaming gRPC call which is